gbdev/rgbds/README.rst

 2.1 Dependencies
 ~~~~~~~~~~~~~~~~

-RGBDS requires yacc, flex, libpng and pkg-config to be installed.
+RGBDS requires yacc, libpng and pkg-config to be installed.

 On macOS, install the latter two with `Homebrew <http://brew.sh/>`__: